Zuntara/Arduino.Pentair/README.md

 - [ ] Test with a real pump (ongoing)
 - [ ] Add remote control via app
-- [ ] Integrate Hanna Instruments BL121 controller interaction (for Cl, Ph and Temp readings)
+- [ ] Integrate Hanna Instruments BL121 controller interaction (for Cl, Ph and Temp readings) - ongoing
 - [ ] Add metrics on the whole system for guarding purposes (Ph levels, Cl levels, temp range, flow control, ...)
 - [ ] Make sure everything is pluggable, not everyone has the same system